amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 ```
 The sum of all unique diagnoses is 2256.
 This means, in order to break out each diagnosis into its own column, we need an additional 2256 new columns on top of our original 50.

-Additionally, we're going to drop some features, replace interrogation marks with ``NA``s and fix the outcome variable to a binary value.
+OK, let's finish cleaning up the data.
+We're going to drop non-predictive features, replace interrogation marks with ``NA``s and fix the outcome variable to a binary value.

 ```r
 # drop useless variables